-The Company has no significant exposure to fluctuations in interest rates with respect to cash and cash equivalents and long-term borrowings.
-As of December 31, 2022, the Company's notes and debentures (after swaps) pay interest at fixed rates, and there were no derivatives designated as fair value hedges.
+The Company is exposed to fluctuations in interest rates with respect to cash and cash equivalents.
+As of December 31, 2023, the majority of \$1,298 million (2022 - \$1,069 million) in cash and cash equivalents was comprised of interest-bearing assets.
+Based on amounts as of December 31, 2023, a 100-basis point increase or decrease in interest rates would have increased or decreased annual interest income by approximately \$9 million.
+The Company has no significant exposure to fluctuations in interest rates with respect to long-term borrowings.
+As of December 31, 2023, the Company's notes and debentures (after swaps) pay interest at fixed rates, and there were no derivatives designated as fair value hedges.